-The UW Global Gateway Fellowships are designed to provide students the access to the UW Study Abroad approved semester or year-long program of their choice.
+The UW Global Gateway Fellowships are designed to provide students the access to the UW Study Abroad approved summer, semester or year-long program of their choice.
 All CALS, Engineering, IAP, and WSB students are eligible!
 Please note that the scholarship deadline is earlier than most study abroad program application deadlines so that you will know you have your scholarship BEFORE you commit to your program.
 The Global Gateway Initiative is based on the following values:

 - Global competency and experience is necessary to succeed in today’s world.

 - Global learning continues throughout a student’s career at UW-Madison, both on campus and away.

 - Financial barriers should not prevent access to these opportunities.